ToshioCP/Gtk4-tutorial/gfm/sec5.md

 # Widgets (2)

-## GtkTextView, GtkTextbuffer and GtkScrolledWindow
+## GtkTextView, GtkTextBuffer and GtkScrolledWindow

 ### GtkTextView and GtkTextBuffer

-GtkTextview is a widget for multi-line text editing.
+GtkTextView is a widget for multi-line text editing.
 GtkTextBuffer is a text buffer which is connected to GtkTextView.
 See the sample program `tfv1.c` below.